 Blair’s been active in the pageantry art for over 30 years, having performed as a percussionist with the Saginaires Drum & Bugle Corps 1982-84, Northern Aurora Drum & Bugle Corps 1885 & The Cavaliers Drum & Bugle Corps 1986.
 Along with his background in percussion, Blair is an accomplished Color Guard & Drill designer, with over 20 years of experience.
 Blair was the visual designer for Eastside Fury Percussion, from 2007-2010 & Co-Director / Designer of Ancora Winter Guard 2007-2014.
 Blair currently designs for The University of Michigan Winter Guard and Marching Band, along with the Chippewa Valley HS Winter Guard.

-Blair currently holds the position of Vice President of the Michigan Color Guard Circuit & Visual Caption Head for the Michigan Competing Band Association.
+Blair currently holds the position of Judge Coordinator for the MCGC & Visual Caption Head for the Michigan Competing Band Association.
 Currently Blair is an active adjudicator for The Michigan Competing Band Association, Michigan Color Guard Circuit, Drum Corps International & Winter Guard International.

 Kari Lynn Clark